The Greatest Guy Movies

 • Eddie's young daughter Vicki (Jane Krakowski) bragging about French kissing: "Daddy says I'm the best at it " and also showing off a shoebox full of weed, while Eddie's son Dale (John Nevin) bragged: "I've got a stack of nudie books this high"

-• the parody of the Psycho (1960) shower scene
+• the parody of the Psycho (1960) shower stabbing scene

 • the death of Aunt Edna (Imogene Coca) enroute to Phoenix who was tied to the top of the station wagon

-• Clark's encounters with a flirtatious and tempting vixen (blonde supermodel Christie Brinkley) in a passing red Ferrari and in a pool
+• Clark's encounters with a flirtatious and tempting vixen (blonde supermodel Christie Brinkley) in a passing red Ferrari and skinny-dipping in a pool

 - "How do you like yours, Clark?"